 There is an increasing high demand for dialysis services in the region.

-“At the moment we’re starting one new patient every month,” said Ms Sheehan.
+“At the moment we’re starting one new patient every month,” Ms Sheehan said.

-Ms Chamberlin is thrilled with the benefits the new unit will provide.
+Ms Chamberlin said she was thrilled with the benefits the new unit would provide.

 “It’s so exciting to be able to build new facilities for such passionate health care professionals,” she said.